 But it wasn’t the end yet.

-Much of credit for successfully navigating the Church through its bizarre new station in culture falls on Jorge Mario Bergoglio—Pope Francis.
+Much of credit for successfully navigating the Church through its bizarre new station in culture falls on Jorge Mario Bergoglio—better known as Pope Francis.
 Francis has crafted a new image for the church, one of secular justice and moral authority.
 Although some have criticised him for undermining the importance of tradition in the Church—without which their claims of cultural relevancy would be rendered laughably impotent.
 The general consensus has to the contrary settled on the position that he’s reinvigorating the increasingly irrelevant Church for another generation.

 There is certainly some truth to this narrative.
 The recent move by Francis to shift the Church’s traditional uneasiness about capital punishment into an open rejection of the practice has been welcomed in almost all quarters as a move that the Church needed to take.
 For the Church to remain credible in its more divisive social teachings, such as opposition to abortion, it needed to remove all appearances of hypocrisy.
 And remaining ambivalent about the death penalty while simultaneously preaching pro-life doctrine certainly smacked of hypocrisy.